marcopaulo42/BIG-IQ-licensing-lab-guide/docs/index.rst

 Getting Started
 ===============

-The lab familiarizes you with BIG-IP VE licensing using BIG-IQ License Manager (LM).
+The aim of this lab is to familiarise you regarding the FCP licensing with BIG-IQ License Manager (BIG-IQ LM) and BIG-IP VEs.

-The lab environment contains a BIG-IQ and a BIG-IP, as well as a Jumpbox reserved for future use.
+This lab environment contains newly deployed BIG-IQ LM and BIG-IP virtual appliances.
+(The Linux Jumphost is used to host this document)

-Continue to :ref:`Module 1 <licensing>` to license and setup BIG-IQ.
+Continue to :ref:`Module 1 <licensing>` to license and setup the BIG-IQ LM.

 Lab Maintainers
 ===============

 * Paul Teiber <p.teiber@f5.com>
+* Marco dos Santos <m.dosantos@f5.com>